LilithPandragon/MasterStudies-KubernetesPractice/README.md

 ## 12 Factor App
 1. **Codebase:** github used as revision control.
 Dev and Main branches
-2. **Dependencies:** Explicitly declare and isolate dependencies
+2. **Dependencies:** node:16-alpine for consumer and python:3.9-slim for producer, declaration in Dockerfiles
 3. **Config:** Store config in the environment
 4. **Backing services:** Treat backing services as attached resources
-5. **Build, release, run:** Strictly separate build and run stages
+5. **Build, release, run:** Different overlays generated in K8S for test and producer.
-6. **Processes:** Execute the app as one or more stateless processes
+6. **Processes:** 3 stateless processes producer, consumer and RabbitMQ
-7. **Port binding:** Export services via port binding
+7. **Port binding:** Through 3 different networkpolicy.yaml for producer,consumer and rabbitmq
 8. **Concurrency:** Scale out via the process model
-9. **Disposability:** Maximize robustness with fast startup and graceful shutdown
+9. **Disposability:** Will be managed through rancher and the scripts delete and deploy in bash in powershell
-10. **Dev/prod parity:** Keep development, staging, and production as similar as possible
+10. **Dev/prod parity:** Base and overlay folder.
+Additional different github branches
 11. **Logs:** Treat logs as event streams
-12. **Admin processes:** Run admin/management tasks as one-off processes
+12. **Admin processes:** Adminmanagement from rabbitmq can be ascessed

 ## Pull-Request for Step 2
 - Sent to Group 2